Travelodge (British company): Overbooking

 In 2006, the BBC programme Watchdog highlighted Travelodge's policy of overbooking their hotels, turning guests away even when they have booked against a credit card, which resulted in leaving customers stranded late at night with nowhere to sleep.
 In 2018, Watchdog Live on The One Show returned to the issue, with further examples of Travelodge failing to provide rooms on arrival to customers with 'guaranteed' bookings.
 The issue has been widely reported in subsequent years across the media, highlighting that Travelodge would oversell expensive hotels, and then relocate travellers to cheaper alternatives in less desirable locations, yet not refund the difference.
 A report by The Guardian highlighted that customers were at risk of having nowhere to sleep even though they had pre-paid for their rooms, and that Travelodge offers no compensation for customers who are affected.
 A report in the Daily Mirror claimed the practice was a breach-of-contract by Travelodge.

 Plymouth advertising

 To advertise its new location in Plymouth in 2004, Travelodge ran a poster campaign using the phrase "Other hotels in Plymouth fleece you, we prefer duvets" which was not well received by other hotels in the area and was reported to the Advertising Standards Authority.

 Eviction of homeless families

 In March 2020, The Guardian reported that Travelodge gave homeless families and key workers only two hours' notice to leave when it shut 360 of its UK hotels in response to the Coronavirus pandemic.
 Although the government had told hotels to close, this did not apply to those accommodating key workers or homeless people.
 In May 2023, The Guardian reported that homeless families being housed in the Enfield Travelodge were being removed due to an upcoming Beyonce concert set to take place at the nearby Tottenham Hotspur stadium between 29 May and 4 June.

+Release of room keys without permission

+In December 2022, staff at a Travelodge in Maidenhead gave a duplicate room key of a woman staying at the hotel, to a man who had seen the woman at a party.
+He entered the room as she slept, and sexually assaulted her in her bed.
+Travelodge responded by offering her £30 in compensation.
+The attacker was later jailed for seven and a half years for the assault.

+In October 2025, a woman checked into a London Travelodge to escape a domestic abuser.
+The abuser then arrived at the hotel looking for the woman, told staff she was having a "seizure", and asked for a room key.
+Staff at the hotel gave him a duplicate key to her room; the man then forcefully entered the room and attacked the woman.
+Travelodge responded by offering the woman another room at the hotel.

+On 17 August 2026, Jo Boydell stepped down as CEO.
+The company's chief financial officer, Ray Reidy, has taken over the role of CEO on an interim basis.